jonrh/advent-of-code/2024/day2/readme.md

 - Not quite happy with the solution to part 1.
 It solved the problem in a fairly performant way but could not spot any patterns to simplify the code but suspect they do exist.
+- Part 2 threw a wrench in the assumptions the code took.
+The algorithm assumed only one possible direction for the levels, up or down.
+In part 2 there can be a single bad level which means checking for the direction by the first two levels no longer works.